-Number of units: 1 Faculty: Mathematics Fees: \$35 Board Developed Course Contact: Mr Curtis Miles - F Relieving Head Teacher Maths HSC exam: Yes ATAR: Yes - Category A

-Prerequisites: The Mathematics Extension 1 Year 11 course has been developed on the assumption that students have studied the content and achieved the outcomes of the NSW Mathematics Years 7-10 Syllabus to a high 5.3 level.

-Corequisites: Mathematics Advanced

-Exclusions: Students may not study the Mathematics Extension 1 course in conjunction with the Mathematics Standard 1 or the Mathematics Standard 2 course, or Mathematics Life Skills.

-- Mathematics Extension 1 is focused on enabling students to develop a thorough understanding of and competence in further aspects of mathematics.
-The course provides opportunities to develop rigorous mathematical arguments and proofs, and to use mathematical models more extensively. - The Mathematics Extension 1 Year 11 course includes the Mathematics Advanced Year 11 course.
-The Mathematics Extension 1 Year 12 course includes the Mathematics Advanced Year 12 course

-The study of Mathematics Extension 1 in Stage 6:

-- enables students to develop thorough knowledge, understanding and skills in working mathematically and in communicating concisely and precisely - provides opportunities for students to develop rigorous mathematical arguments and proofs, and to use mathematical models extensively - provides opportunities for students to develop their awareness of the interconnected nature of mathematics, its beauty and its functionality - provides a basis for progression to further study in mathematics or related disciplines and in which mathematics has a vital role at a tertiary level - provides an appropriate mathematical background for students whose future pathways may involve mathematics and its applications in such areas as science, engineering, finance and economics.

-Year 11 Year 12 What students learn What students learn The Mathematics Extension 1 Year 11 course content is The Mathematics Extension 1 Year 12 course content includes comprised of four Topics, with the Topics divided into the Topics Trigonometric Functions and Calculus continued Subtopics.
-The Topics and Subtopics are: from Year 11 and introduces three different Topics.
-The Topic: Functions Topics and Subtopics are: - Further Work with Functions • Topic: Proof - Polynomials - Proof by Mathematical Induction • Topic: Trigonometric Functions • Topic: Vectors - Inverse Trigonometric Functions Introduction to Vectors - Further Trigonometric Identities • Topic: Trigonometric Functions • Topic: Calculus - Trigonometric Equations - Rates of Change • Topic: Calculus

-Course requirements: This course is best suited for students who have achieved a very high level of competence at the 5.3 level of the Year 10 mathematics course.
-This would be indicated by a NAPLAN score of band 9 or better and a ROSA mathematics award of B8 or better.
+Number of units: 1 Faculty: Mathematics Fees: \$35 Board Developed Course Contact: Mr Curtis Miles - Relieving Head Teacher Maths HSC exam: Yes ATAR: Yes - Category A has been developed on the assumption that students have / Mathematics Years 7-10 Syllabus to a high 5.3 level.
+Corequisites: Mathematics A dvanced t study the Mathematics Exten 2 course, or Mathematics Life sion 1 course in conjunction with the Mathematics Standard 1 Skills.
+Course description udents to develop a thorough understanding of and competence in further aspects of mathematics.
+The course provides opportunities to develop rigorous mathematical arguments and proofs, and to use mathematical models more extensively.
+The Mathematics Extension 1 Year 11 course includes the Mathematics Advanced Year 11 course.
+The Mathematics Extension 1 Year 12 course includes the Mathematics Advanced Year 12 course The study of Mathematics Extension 1 in Stage 6: enables students to develop thorough knowledge, understanding and skills in working mathematically and in communicating concisely and precisely provides opportunities for students to develop rigorous mathematical arguments and proofs, and to use mathematical models extensively provides opportunities for students to develop their awareness of the interconnected nature of mathematics, its beauty and its functionality provides a basis for progression to further study in mathematics or related disciplines and in which mathematics has a vital role at a tertiary level provides an appropriate mathematical background for students whose future pathways may involve mathematical Yea r 11 Year 12 What students learn The Mathematics Extension 1 comprised of four Topics, wit Subtopics.
+The Topics and Su Topic: Functions Further Work with F Polynomials Topic: Trigonometric Fur Inverse Trigonometric Further Trigonometric Topic: Calculus Rates of Change Topic: Combinatorics Working with Combinatorics h the Topics divided into btopics are: unctions ictions ic Functions ric Identities What students learn The Mathematics Extension 1 Year 12 course content includes the Topics Trigonometric Functions and Calculus continued from Year 11 and introduces three different Topics.
+The Topics and Subtopics are: Topic: Proof Proof by Mathematical Induction Topic: Vectors Introduction to Vectors Topic: Trigonometric Functions Trigonometric Equations Topic: Calculus Further Calculus Skills Applications of Calculus Topic: Statistical Analysis The Binomial Distribution level of the Year 10 mathema mathematics award of B8 or tics course.
+This would be indi better. s who have achieved a very high level of competence at the 5.3 cated by a NAPLAN score of band 9 or better and a ROSA Jures and Schedules document details the course assessment program.

-- Further Calculus Skills

-• Topic: Statistical Analysis

-Applications of Calculus

-- The Binomial Distribution

-Assessment: The Byron Bay High School Assessment Procedures and Schedules document details the course assessment program.
 It is issued at course commencement and includes the number and types of assessment tasks, components and weightings, and the scheduling of tasks.
 There will be a maximum of three tasks in Year 11 and four tasks in Year 12.